 Poor achievement in rural schools is mainly a result of very poor learning environments and very poor quality of teaching.
-Inadequate learning materials and health risks from lack of latrines and clean water exemplify existing school conditions.
+Substandard physical infrastructure, inadequate learning materials, and health risks from lack of latrines and clean water exemplify existing school conditions.
 Teaching methods are typically based on a “chalk and talk” teacher-centred lecture approach, even at elementary grade levels.
 Our holistic approach addresses all of these factors that contribute to lack of access to, and lack of quality of, education in the region.
-Our model consists of the following initiatives, included as part of each project, in collaboration with local communities and the regional government.
-Our projects include the following initiatives:
+Our model consists of the following initiatives, included as part of each project:

-We upgrade physical facilities, replacing dark, broken down mud classrooms with new cement block ones with tile floors.
+We upgrade physical facilities, replacing dark, broken down mud classrooms with new cement block structures with tile floors.
 No longer do schools have to take Friday afternoons off in order for students to spread dung on classroom floors to keep the dust down.
 At each school, we also build a library, administration block, science laboratories and latrines.
 We furnish all buildings with locally made desks and chairs, and we provide sports equipment and library books.

 Water, sanitation and hygiene

-We facilitate bringing water to each school, via redirection of nearby protected springs, and construction of reservoirs and distribution points.
-Wash basins are also set up by latrines.
-In collaboration with the local Health Department, and the WET Centre (an affiliate of Calgary-based NGO, “CAWST”) sanitation and hygiene workshops are provided to students and teachers, and WaSH clubs are strengthened at schools after the workshops, and trained students teach others and lead the school community in keeping the schoolyard, classrooms and latrines clean and safe.
+We facilitate bringing water to each school via redirection of nearby protected springs and construction of reservoirs and distribution points.
+Wash basins are set up by latrines.
+In collaboration with the local Health Department, and the WET Centre (an affiliate of Calgary-based NGO, “CAWST”) sanitation and hygiene workshops are provided to students and teachers.
+WaSH clubs are strengthened at schools after the workshops, and trained students teach others and lead the school community in keeping the schoolyard, classrooms and latrines clean and safe.
 Our Education experts follow up implementation of the workshop lessons at each school on a regular basis.
 Anecdotal evidence indicates that students have been taking lessons learned home to their own families.

 Outcome measurement and research

 All of FGCF’s projects are initiated by communities.
-They are signatories to construction contracts, and they stay closely involved and consulted throughout the duration of projects.
-Communities fund a minimum of 25% and up to 60% of the total project cost, depositing their contributions into FGCF’s bank account prior to the beginning of construction.
+Community committees are signatories to construction contracts; they stay closely involved and are consulted throughout the duration of projects.
+At the selection stage, they negotiate a percentage share of the total project cost, depositing their contributions into FGCF’s bank account prior to the beginning of construction.
 Community members collaborate with FGCF to select contractors for the project: each party invites contractors to submit sealed bids, and they are opened at a public meeting.
 Once the project is underway, community members, along with local government engineers and FGCF’s independent construction consultants, oversee physical construction and the greening program on an ongoing basis.

-The Regional Education Department is a signatory to the construction contracts for each project.
+The Woreda/District Education Office is a signatory to the construction contracts for each project.
 This ensures that government standards are respected at every stage.
-The Department assigns and pays teachers and support staff, supplies science kits and textbooks, as well as helps facilitate and implement the professional development component of the projects.
-Representatives of the department have also attended our workshops.
+The Office assigns and pays teachers and support staff, supplies science kits and textbooks, and helps facilitate and implement the professional development component of the projects.
+Representatives of the Office have also attended our workshops.
 The Regional Education Bureau has approved FGCF’s request to run each of its target schools by a steering committee composed of representatives of the district education offices, parents, students, and teachers, FGCF staff, principals, and supervisors.
 The Bureau has also provided FGCF with a furnished office free of rent.

 Communities approach FGCF with proposed projects.
-We then assess the need, the commitment of the community as well as the school principals, and the community’s ability to contribute to the cost.
-In the fall of each year, projects are selected for the next year.
-In each selected community, sealed contractor bids are tendered and opened in a public forum.
-Then construction begins as soon as the community cash contribution is deposited into FGCF’s bank account, so that new schools may be opened at the start of term in September.
-The teacher training, sanitation & hygiene, and greening programs follow as soon as the school is built.
-Outcome measurement and research also begins at the end of the first term.
+We assess the need, the commitment of the community as well as the school principals, and the community’s ability to contribute to the cost.
+Community contributions are deposited into FGCF’s bank account and then sealed contractor bids are tendered and opened in a public forum.
+Construction begins immediately thereafter, and normally new schools are opened at the start of term in September.
+Teacher training, sanitation & hygiene, and greening and gardening programs follow as soon as the school is built.
+Outcome measurement and research begins at the end of the first year.